apache/druid/docs/operations/security-overview.md

   - Implement account lockout and throttling features.
 * When possible, use firewall and other network layer filtering to only expose Druid services and ports specifically required for your use case.
 For example, only expose Broker ports to downstream applications that execute queries.
 You can limit access to a specific IP address or IP range to further tighten and enhance security.

-The following recommendation applies to Druids authorization and authentication model:
+The following recommendation applies to Druid's authorization and authentication model:
 * Only grant `WRITE` permissions to any `DATASOURCE` to trusted users.
 Druid's trust model assumes those users have the same privileges as the operating system user that runs the Druid Console process.
+Additionally, users with `WRITE` permissions can make changes to datasources and they have access to both task and supervisor APIs which may return sensitive information.
 * Only grant `STATE READ`, `STATE WRITE`, `CONFIG WRITE`, and `DATASOURCE WRITE` permissions to highly-trusted users.
 These permissions allow users to access resources on behalf of the Druid server process regardless of the datasource.
 * If your Druid client application allows less-trusted users to control the input source or firehose of an ingestion task, validate the URLs from the users.
 It is possible to point unchecked URLs to other locations and resources within your network or local file system.